CatalogueOfLife/general/docs/ASSEMBLY.md

 It is planned that the names index will be identical to the names stored in the provisional catalogue.
 All occurrences of a name in any matched dataset will be tracked and if none is left, e.g. because a dataset has removed or modified an erroneous name, it will also be logically deleted in the names index (note that identifiers will remain forever).
 As a consequence importing new datasets will potentially modify the provisional catalogue on the fly.
 Name relations will not be considered for the names index, just bare names.
 Records from nomenclators will take precedence when deciding on a canonical form for a name.
 Name strings which are clearly not names or classified as placeholders by the name parser will be ignored.

 The status of a name can be used to indicate chresonyms or manuscript names.
-An editorial interface for basic name properties, initially at least the status, is provided which allows the CoL editor to exclude names from entering the final Catalogue.
+An editorial interface for basic name properties, initially at least the status, is provided which allows the exclusion of names from entering the final Catalogue through editorial decisions.

 # Taxonomic Sectors
 Taxonomic groups that should end up in the CoL need to be mapped at least once from the source datasets to the CoL management hierarchy (see below).
 In the simplest case a single higher taxon from a source dataset can be placed diretly onto the management classification.
 More control is provided to define sectors by allowing multiple root groups and also exclusion of included groups, for example a specific genus or family because they are treated in a different source already.
 Nested sectors that attach and thereby replace a group in another sector is another option.
 Once defined, sectors will remain when the underlying dataset is updated.